 Before moving to Melbourne, I was at home on Magnetic Island and didn’t really socialise with anyone other than my family and their friends (lucky they are awesome).
 When I moved to Melbourne, the people I knew could be counted on one hand.
 This didn’t matter much to me as I had moved to Vancouver knowing even fewer people (a.k.a none).
 But since being here I have tried to get out and meet new people and grow my very small social circle.
 I visited Hobart with a friend, met up with an awesome fellow travel blogger and I have start attending some Meetup events.
 I am an absolute introvert, so attending Meetups is a big deal for me.
 But everyone is there for the same reasons — to meet like-minded people.
 I can’t recommend the website enough.

 Before moving to Melbourne, I spent some time browsing websites such as Gumtree and Flatmates to see if there was someone advertising for a room to rent around April.
 I was fortunate to find a room in an apartment building in Docklands, which is just south of Melbourne’s CBD.
-It is such a fantastic location as you are walking distance to the city, outlet shopping centres (plural, which is dangerous), a train station and a tram stop is two minutes away.
-It is also classified as in the free tram zone, which means I can travel all around the city centre for free.
-It is in a very convenient position for car-less me and the views aren’t horrible either.
-It is nice to just step out of the apartment and go for a walk along the Yarra River.
+It’s such a fantastic location as you are walking distance to the city, outlet shopping centres (plural, which is dangerous), a train station and a tram stop is two minutes away.
+Docklands is also classified as in the free tram zone, which means I can travel all around the city centre for free.
+It’s in a very convenient position for car-less me and the views aren’t horrible, either.
+How nice it is to just step out of the apartment and go for a walk along the Yarra River.